w3c/wot-testing/events/2024.11.Munich/Readme.md

 * "Normative" Consumer Behavior: Degradation, Expected behavior.
 Writing what a Consumer is expected to do for a TD.
 * Interoperability Test Suite: Given a TD, can a Consumer application fully interact with it?
 Strongly relates to normative consumption above.
 * New meta operations

+## WIP - Other Topics

 * Top-level operation for observing changes to TD (needs further discussion)
+* Discovery interface of Scripting API